Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 These questions were assessed on several important criterion that reflect various aspect of implementation.
 A score of 0-3 was then applied (none, low, medium, high), with high scores representing a high priority.

-Prioritising the recommendations
+Prioritising the recomendations

 Plotting the total score for the ‘action and outcomes’ criteria against the total score for the ‘relevance and potential impact’ assisted to prioritise recommendations for future work:

-• Green zone: Moderate to high degree of action taken towards implementation with further action unlikely to have a significant impact = no need for further work.
+• Green zone: moderate to high degree of action taken towards implementation, with further action unlikely to have a significant impact = no need for further work

-• Yellow zone: Moderate to high degree of action taken towards implementation but further action likely to have additional impact on desired outcomes = some need for further work
+• Yellow zone: moderate to high degree of action taken towards implementation but further action likely to have additional impact on desired outcomes = some need for further work

 Home